Cirax856/learning/README.md

-# learning
+# LEARNING REPO
-A simple project for learning with Github
+I am learning with Github and this is a repo that I will be using to learn with it :)